lhr-solar/BPS/README.md

 ## Rules
 Make sure to have fun!

 Commit frequently into your own branches.
 Create a Pull Request whenever you are ready to add you working code to the master branch.
-Make sure that your code compiles without any errors or warnings before you open a pull request.
-At least one approver must approve your pull request before it can be merged.
-The reviewers will make sure everything is up to par with the coding standards.

 ### Code Reviews
 You can review a pull request even if you are not an approver.
 In addition to helping us catch bugs, code reviews are a good opportunity to learn more about the BPS codebase.
 Some examples on what you can include in a code review are: